charleysmithschofield/photo-labs/README.md

 Featuring a user-friendly interface, users can view larger images, discover similar photos, and filter content by topics like animals, travel, fashion, and more.

-With its diverse collection and intuitive features, PhotoLabs offers photography enthusiasts a compelling platform for immersive exploration and discovery.
+With its diverse collection and intuitive features, include light and dark mode for easier viewing.
+PhotoLabs offers photography enthusiasts a compelling platform for immersive exploration and discovery.

 ### Features